-The first couple of meetings when I was listening to people, one of the commissioners leaned over to me during a meeting and said, “Wow, did you think it was going to be like this?”
+The first couple of meetings when I was listening to people, one of the commissioners leaned over to me and said, “Wow, did you think it was going to be like this?”
 And I said, “Well, yeah.
 I did.”
-In fact, I was somewhat surprised there wasn’t even more anger and more vitriol coming out because at the heart of all this people are hurt.
+In fact, I was somewhat surprised there wasn’t even more anger and more vitriol coming out because, at the heart of all this, people are hurt.

-I’ve learned from the Ferguson Commission that it’s really important to set aside your own frame of reference and be willing to listen to other people’s experience.
+I’ve learned from the Ferguson Commission it’s really important to set aside your own frame of reference and be willing to listen to other people’s experiences.

-When they interviewed me for the commission, I said, “You need to know that I have no interest in sitting on a commission that issues recommendations that sit on someone’s shelf.
-I will consider it a huge disservice, not just to us, but certainly to the community if that’s what happens.”
-So I sort of warned the governor’s staff, “Don’t expect me to tow the line.
+When they interviewed me for the Commission, I said, “You need to know I have no interest in sitting on a Commission that issues recommendations that sit on someone’s shelf.
+I will consider it a huge disservice not just to us, but certainly to the community if that’s what happens.”
+So I sort of warned the governor’s staff, “Don’t expect me to toe the line.
 If he gets these recommendations and he doesn’t do anything, I will personally be holding him accountable.”
 Just as the community should hold us accountable, I hold the elected officials accountable.
-I say to them, “We’ve sat through this; we have experienced it; we are in partnership with the community.
+I say to them, “We’ve sat through this, we have experienced it, we are in partnership with the community.
 You represent us, and you have a responsibility to do this.
 This is why we elected you.”
 We can have conversations.
 I’m sure we will have discussions.
-I’m sure we will have disagreements about what rises to the top in terms of what we need to do legislatively, but you can’t stick your head in the sand, either.
+I’m sure we will have disagreements about what rises to the top in terms of what we need to do legislatively.
+But, you can’t stick your head in the sand either.

-I’ve learned from the Ferguson Commission that it’s really important to set aside your own frame of reference and be willing to listen to other people’s experience.
-I know that sounds simplistic, but we would never have gotten here as a society and a community unless all of us – and I’m going to classify myself, to say that most white people just want to stick their head in the sand.
+I’ve learned from the Ferguson Commission it’s really important to set aside your own frame of reference and be willing to listen to other people’s experiences.
+I know that sounds simplistic, but we would never have gotten here as a society and a community unless all of us, and I’m going to classify myself, to say that most white people just want to stick their heads in the sand.
 I don’t think that most people in their hearts would ever classify themselves as racist.
 But guess what?
 If you take the definition of racism, which is prejudice and power, that’s a pretty important definition to keep in your head at all times.

 The most terrible thing about racism is the waste of human capital.
 Most people would say in order to move the dial in the economy you have to invest in resources, infrastructure, access to capital, and all kinds of things to make a business operate.
-If you ask any business leader and government leader, if they’re thoughtful, they’ll say the most important, vital, and critical aspect that we have is human capital.
-So if that’s the premise by which we are building our society economically, when did it become OK for us not to invest in that most important resource?
-When did it become OK for us to allow kids to go to subpar schools?
-To grow up in neighborhoods that are not safe?
-To develop a system that basically keeps a large portion of our minority population in poverty?
+If you ask any business leader and government leader, if they’re thoughtful, they’ll say the most important, vital, and critical aspect we have is human capital.
+So if that’s the premise by which we are building our society economically, when did it become okay for us not to invest in that most important resource?
+When did it become okay for us to allow kids to go to subpar schools, to grow up in neighborhoods that are not safe, to develop a system that basically keeps a large portion of our minority population in poverty?

-We would never stand for that if that was a resource we had to pass everyday and look at and say, “Where is the investment in that?”
+We would never stand for that if that was a resource we had to pass every day and look at and say, “Where is the investment in that?”
 So, if we don’t solve that, we will never be a great society.
-I think I knew it going into my work, but it’s completely hit home with me with the people that have come to speak with us, and the people whose lives we are touching on a daily basis.
-That’s why this work is so important.
+I think I knew it going into my work, but it’s completely hit home with me with the people who have come to speak with us and the people whose lives we are touching on a daily basis.

-There was a young woman who spoke to us at UMSL, who talked about the fact that she was 27-years-old; she had a new baby; she works at McDonalds, which was the McDonald’s in Ferguson which was burned and closed; and that she literally had no support system.
+There was a young woman who spoke to us at UMSL who talked about the fact that she was 27-years-old, she had a new baby, she works at McDonald’s — which was the McDonald’s in Ferguson that burned and closed — and that she literally had no support system.
 She couldn’t rely on her parents.
 She couldn’t rely on the father of her child.
 She had only herself.
-And, as a mom, because I was just about the same age when I had my daughter… and when I heard her story it was so hard because I remember what it was like for me.
+As a mom, I was just about the same age when I had my daughter.
+And when I heard her story, it was so hard because I remember what it was like for me.

-I think about her all the time and I wonder if she was able to get more hours at her job.
-I wonder if she found someone that can help support her.
-I wonder if she found the services that she needs.
-There are a hundred people for every person that shows up at our commission meetings.
+I think about her all the time, and I wonder if she was able to get more hours at her job.
+I wonder if she found someone who can help support her.
+I wonder if she found the services she needs.
+There are 100 people for every person who shows up at our Commission meetings.
 And it just takes a whole lot of energy to be poor in this country.
-We can intellectually talk about things like disparities in health care; what you need to do to lift people out of poverty; and how racism affects us.
+We can intellectually talk about things like disparities in health care, what you need to do to lift people out of poverty, and how racism affects us.
 But do people actually want to get in there and feel stuff?
-No, because if you feel stuff, you have to change it.
+No. Because if you feel stuff, you have to change it.

 People need to drop the blinders, get their heads out of the sand, not turn away, and really be in the moment to listen to what is going on.
-Make a commitment to actually become personally involved in some aspect of what I would call social justice… but really it’s just equal access.
+Make a commitment to actually become personally involved in some aspect of what I would call social justice but is really just equal access.
 Is it comfortable?
-No. But if you really want to change things, you have to first change yourself.
-And once you’ve make the commitment that you’re going to change, then you have to seek out conversations and activities that help you grow, and also bring your gifts to the table.
+No. But if you want to change things, you have to first change yourself.
+And once you’ve made the commitment you’re going to change, then you have to seek out conversations and activities that help you grow and also bring your gifts to the table.

 Is it comfortable?
 No. But if you really want to change things, you have to first change yourself.

-We are at a pivotal moment and I firmly believe that if the community comes together and really starts to listen to what’s going on, that we have the opportunity to transform the St. Louis region.
+We are at a pivotal moment and I firmly believe if the community comes together and starts to listen to what’s going on, we have the opportunity to transform the St. Louis region.
 I’m very hopeful.
-I know that when the recommendations come out we’ll immediately have a bunch of people saying, “Well, I wasn’t involved in the process,” or “I don’t care about that,” or “you got the recommendations wrong.”
-I expect some of that.
-But what would make a tremendous difference for me is that traditional and non-traditional leadership in this community look at the product that we develop and say, “There’s stuff in there that we can support, there’s stuff in there that we can work toward, and we will commit as a region, just like every other big project we’ve done around this region that has required a certain amount of collective input and collective support.”
+I know that when the recommendations come out, we’ll immediately have a bunch of people saying, “Well, I wasn’t involved in the process,” or “I don’t care about that,” or “You got the recommendations wrong.”
+But what would make a tremendous difference is that traditional and non-traditional leadership in this community look at the product we develop and say, “There’s stuff in there we can support.
+There’s stuff in there that we can work toward.
+And we will commit as a region, just like every other big project we’ve done around this region that has required a certain amount of collective input and collective support.”